krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

 Just set ```writableStackTrace``` to ```false```.
-I will also be ugly, but faster.
+It will be rather ugly but faster.

 ### G1GC humongous allocation
 {: #methods-g1ha }

-I've already mentioned how to detect humongous objects with allocation mode.
-Since an
+We already saw how to detect humongous objects with allocation mode.
+Since
-async-profiler can also instrument JVM code, and allocation of a humongous object is
+async-profiler can also instrument JVM code, and allocations of a humongous objects are
-nothing else than invocation of part of a code in C, we can take advantage of that.
+nothing else than invocations of C++ code, we can take advantage of that.
-If you want to check where humongous objects are allocated you can use method mode
+If you want to check where humongous objects are allocated, you can use native functions mode
 with event ```G1CollectedHeap::humongous_obj_allocate```.
 This approach may have lower
-overhead, but won't give you sizes of allocated objects.
+overhead but won't give you sizes of allocated objects.

 ```shell
 # little warmup